Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Background

-\begin{theorem}[{\cite[Theorem 2.8]{BeckEtAl-GorensteinLHC}}, {\cite[Proposition 5.5]{BME-LHP2}}] Let $\s=(s_1,\cdots,s_n)$ be a sequence of positive integers such that $\gcd(s_{i-1},s_{i})=1$ for $1\leq i<n$.
-Then $\Cc_n^{(\s)}$ is Gorenstein if and only if $\s$ is $\u$-generated by some sequence $\u=(u_1,u_2,\cdots,u_{n-1})$ of positive integers.
+\begin{theorem}[{\cite[Theorem 2.8]{BeckEtAl-GorensteinLHC}}, {\cite[Proposition 5.5]{BME-LHP2}}] Let $\s=(s_1,\ldots,s_n)$ be a sequence of positive integers such that $\gcd(s_{i-1},s_{i})=1$ for $1\leq i<n$.
+Then $\Cc_n^{(\s)}$ is Gorenstein if and only if $\s$ is $\u$-generated by some sequence $\u=(u_1,u_2,\ldots,u_{n-1})$ of positive integers.
 When such a sequence exists, the Gorenstein point $\c$ for $\Cc_n^{(\s)}$ is defined by $c_1=1$, $c_2=u_1$, and for $2\leq i<n$, $c_{i+1}=u_ic_i-c_{i-1}$. \end{theorem}

-\section{Gorenstein lecture hall polytopes}
+\section{Gorenstein $\s$-lecture hall polytopes}

-In this section, we will give a characterization of Gorenstein $\s$-lecture hall polytopes with the restriction that there exists some index $i$ such that $1\leq i< n$ satisfying $\gcd(s_{i},s_{i+1})=1$.
+In this section, we will give a characterization of Gorenstein $\s$-lecture hall polytopes.
 To give such a classification, we will analyze the structure of $\cone(\Pbn)$.
-The following lemma gives a half-space inequality description of this cone:
+The following lemma gives a halfspace inequality description of this cone: